Commercial Building (South Bend, Indiana)

-Commercial Building is a historic commercial building located at South Bend, St. Joseph County, Indiana.
+Commercial Building is a historic commercial building located at South Bend, Indiana.
 It was built in 1921–1922, and is a small two-story, red brick building with terra cotta trim.
 The building has housed a number of small commercial enterprises.
 It is located between the Berteling Building and I&M Building.

 It was listed on the National Register of Historic Places in 1985.